-Wakeboard Towers on boats are nothing new, however they have always caused problems with respect to operating a boat in certain situations due to the height of these towers.
-They typically stand quite high and for lake country its common that they are too high to fit under small bridges.
-Another reason to power them is so that they can be trailered around without these height restrictions and stored in the garage with ease.
+Wakeboard Towers on boats are nothing new, however the height of these towers has always caused problems with piloting the vessel.
+They typically stand feet over the trim; in lake country its common that they are too high to fit under low bridges.
+Another reason to power them is so the boat can be trailered around without height restrictions and stored in the garage with ease.

-Some Towers have pivots and removable pins to be able to lower and higher them, but that's time consuming and can cause a backup of boats waiting to get under the bridge.
-These days for higher end boats, its becoming more and more popular for Boat manufacturers to motorize this function.
-Linear Actuators are the primary motion control of choice when it comes to powering a Wakeboard tower for many reasons.
-Firstly the can be powered by the existing boating power supply, and they also can provide a lot of force required to lift the larger towers up and down.
+Some Towers have pivots and removable pins to enable users to lower and raise the tower, but that is time consuming and can cause a backup of boats waiting to get under the bridge.
+These days, for higher end boats, its becoming more and more popular for boat manufacturers to motorize this function.
+Linear Actuators are the primary motion control of choice when it comes to powering a wakeboard tower for many reasons.
+To start, they can be powered by the existing boat power supply, and can provide the force required to lift the larger towers up and down.